 It is understandable that anyone with a brain tumour, or caring for someone with a brain tumour, may be feeling more anxious during this difficult time.
-We are here for you if you need guidance, information or emotional support – our dedicated Support Line 01454 422701(9am-5pm, Monday-Friday), Brain Tumour Support Workers and our Facebook Support Forum are all available to you.
+We are here for you if you need guidance, information or emotional support – our dedicated Support Line 01454 422701(9am-5pm, Monday-Friday), Support Professionals and our Facebook Support Forum are all available to you.

 On this page we aim to keep information simple, and to summarize and update guidance and advice particularly relevant to the brain tumour community.
 However the situation with coronavirus (COVID-19) changes on a daily basis, so for the most comprehensive and up-to-date information, please always check:

 and the official public health websites covering all areas of the UK:

 England - NHS